GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 To save all network requests to a HAR file:

-1. Right-click any request in the Requests table.
+1. Right-click any request in the **Requests** table.
-2. Select **Save as HAR with Content**.
+2. Select **Save all as HAR with content**.
 DevTools saves all requests that have occurred since you opened DevTools to the HAR file.
 There is no way to filter requests, or to save just a single request.

 Once you've got a HAR file, you can import it back into DevTools for analysis.
-Just drag-and-drop the HAR file into the Requests table.
+Just drag-and-drop the HAR file into the **Requests** table.
 See also [HAR Analyzer][26].

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/FjVMRBNwMyIlkUElRzYI.png", alt="Selecting Save as HAR with Content.", width="800", height="490" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/X4lTWJrOAasUtZwD20BT.png", alt="Selecting Save all as HAR with content.", width="800", height="455" %}

-**Figure 34**.
-Selecting **Save as HAR with Content**

 ### Copy one or more requests to the clipboard {: #copy }

 Under the **Name** column of the Requests table, right-click a request, hover over **Copy**, and select one of the following options:

-- **Copy Link Address**.
+- **Copy link address**.
 Copy the request's URL to the clipboard.
-- **Copy Response**.
+- **Copy response**.
 Copy the response body to the clipboard.
+- **Copy as PowerShell**.
+Copy the request as a PowerShell command.
+- **Copy as fetch**.
+Copy the request as a fetch call.
+- **Copy as Node.js fetch**.
+Copy the request as a Node.js fetch call.
 - **Copy as cURL**.
 Copy the request as a cURL command.
+- **Copy all as PowerShell**.
+Copy all requests as a chain of PowerShell commands.
+- **Copy all as fetch**.
+Copy all requests as a chain of fetch calls.
+- **Copy all as Node.js fetch**.
+Copy all requests as a chain of Node.js fetch calls.
-- **Copy All as cURL**.
+- **Copy all as cURL**.
 Copy all requests as a chain of cURL commands.
-- **Copy All as HAR**.
+- **Copy all as HAR**.
 Copy all requests as HAR data.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/FCQLdbRS9UMc4eFHzYvI.png", alt="Selecting Copy Response.", width="800", height="514" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/R9WBfJe2pdJihGYfcDbV.png", alt="Selecting Copy options.", width="800", height="455" %}

-**Figure 35**.
-Selecting Copy Response

 ## Change the layout of the Network panel {: #change_the_layout_of_the_network_panel }